 The Department of Veterans Affairs has been helping veterans and their families qualify for home loans since 1944.
-These loans are not issued by the VA but rather through banks and lenders.
-However, the VA does guarantee each qualified loan.
+VA loans are not issued by the VA but rather through banks and lenders.
+However, the VA does guarantee each qualified VA loan.

 There are many benefits to taking out a VA loan as opposed to a conventional mortgage.
-Applicants can apply for a mortgage with no down payment and you don’t have to purchase private mortgage insurance (PMI).
+Applicants can apply for a VA mortgage with no down payment and you don’t have to purchase private mortgage insurance (PMI).

 You’ll likely get a lower interest rate than you would with a conventional mortgage.
-And you can qualify for a mortgage even if you only have fair credit.
+And you can qualify for a VA mortgage even if you only have fair credit.

 Do I qualify for a VA loan?